1. When is the program offered?

 Students can e-mail the instructor for clarification or questions on any issue directly through an email function in the course menu.
 There is also a conference room where students registered at the same time can interact with each other as well as the instructor.
 This feature is only active when more than 10 students express an interest in such a forum for an exchange of ideas.

-In order to take the Home Inspection Online Career Training Program, you must have access to a computer, the Internet (a normal dial-up connection will work), and a browser, such as Navigator or Internet Explorer.
+In order to take the Home Inspection Online Career Training Program, you must have access to a computer, the Internet and a browser, such as Chrome or Internet Explorer.
 You can access the course contents from any web-enabled computer.
 There are no other necessary plug-ins.
-A PC is recommended; the program screens may not open properly with a MAC.

 You do not have to use the same computer to log-in to the course every time, all you need is the URL, your Student ID and password.

 In order to successfully complete the Home Inspection program, a student must review 100% of the Lesson material and successfully complete all the graded Assessments.
-There are Assessments throughout the Course; a minimum of 75% is required for program completion.
+There are Assessments throughout the Course.
+The student has to complete at least 90% of all quizzes/tests in a module whereby EVERY completed quiz/test must have a passing grade of at least 90%..
 Review Questions found throughout the programs are not graded.
 Glossaries, Reference Files and other Appendix material that is provided to supplement the Lessons are not included in graded Assessments.

 No, student knowledge is tested by the numerous assessments throughout the program.

-Upon registering, you're given an initial twelve months to complete this program.
-Should you need more time beyond the twelve months, an extension of six months is available at no additional cost.
+Upon registering, you're given an initial twelve (12) months to complete this program.

 18. Can I access the system at any time?